iShiBin/info5100/project2/Project2.md

 The **getNumberOfTricks**, **getHearts**, and **getQueenOfSpades** methods are trivial.

 Begin the **playAGame** method by shuffling the deck.
 Evaluate **cardsLeft** after all players get an equal number of cards (example: with five players *cardsLeft* = 2).
 Loop through all tricks and add one dealt card to each player in succession.
 Loop through all players and for each player call *sort* the **setShortest** to sort the hand and find that player’s best void opportunity.
-For that player, print the value of **shortest** and display that player’s hand to get an output like this (**Math.random** will make the values vary from one execution to the next):
+For that player, print the value of **shortest** and <u>display that player’s hand</u> to get an output like this (**Math.random** will make the values vary from one execution to the next):

 ```java
 Output – first part: